njsito01/Portfolio-Project_CTA-Ridership/README.md

 ### Questions

-The goal of this analysis is to answer three questions:
+To re-iterate, the goal of this analysis is to answer three questions:

 1. How is ridership for different modes of public transit affected by different weather conditions?
    - Precipitation, temperature, humidity, solar radiation